tlocke/pg8000/README.md

 - Set password encryption to `scram-sha-256` in `postgresql.conf`:
   `password_encryption = 'scram-sha-256'`

+- Enable SSL in `postgresql.conf`:
+  `ssl = on`

+- Create a self-signed server certificate for the PostgreSQL server.

+- Make sure there is a PostgreSQL user and a database with the same name as you logged in user.

 - Set the password for the postgres user: `ALTER USER postgresql WITH PASSWORD 'pw';`

+### Running the tests

 - Run `tox` from the `pg8000` directory: `tox`